Identity does not perform only through hair

 Coupe d’éclat is an ongoing Belgian initiative organised by Think Pink, a national campaign against cancer, and allows people to donate their hair.
 The idea is to send your wicks for the creation of wigs in order to support people who have cancer.

-Beyond the wicks’s materiality, this dedramatises hair loss caused by cancer treatments.
-Gender constructs condition most people to link feminity with beautiful, long hair, which can be harmful for the women who have to shave their heads for medical reasons.
+Beyond the wicks’ materiality, this dedramatizes hair loss caused by cancer treatments.
+Gender constructs condition most people to link feminity with beautiful, long hair, which can be harmful to the women who have to shave their heads for medical reasons.
 Coupe d’éclat asserts that more than half of the women who have cancer consider that losing their hair was the most painful moment of their illness.
 Along those lines, Chimamanda Ngozi Adichie beautifully claims in a video that “hair is political”, another good reason to act with Coupe d’éclat: deciding to cut your hair and sending it to them deconstructs these conventional ideas and constructs a new definition of feminity.

 Participation condition can be summarized in one point: your hair must be at least 25 cm long.
 May it be natural, grey or coloured, they will be happy to receive it, as long as they are clean and dry.
 Ask your hairdresser to cut a ponytail or a braid, and then send it yourself in a plastic bag.